Post-natal depression and anxiety is the elephant in the room. Post-natal When a new mother becomes depressed, it affects her and her new baby.

 To be a good enough mother, you have to have enough sustenance that your brain will function and you can make decisions.
 You have to give your baby enough food too, and if that means you can’t breastfeed, then feed your baby formula with joy, and be a good enough mother.
 Don’t allow anyone to judge you.

 Being a good enough mother, for most women, means asking for and receiving help.
 It’s pretty tough to do it entirely alone.
 If you don’t have a supportive partner, reach out to your network and see whether there is a way of supporting each other.

 What signs to look out for in others…

-If you are aware of a new mother who is struggling, who is looking frazzled and intense, who is anxious about their mothering, just reach out and offer support.
+If you are aware of a new mother who is struggling with post-natal depression or anxiety, who is looking frazzled and intense, who is anxious about their mothering, just reach out and offer support.
 Firstly, practical support.
 Maybe cook them a meal, or offer to hold the baby while they sleep.